sttp-book/sttp-book/chapters/getting-started/test-automation.md

 * For each test case we devise for the program/class, we write a test method.
 A JUnit test method returns `void` and is annotated with `@Test` (an annotation that comes from JUnit 5's `org.junit.jupiter.api.Test`).
 The name of the test method does not matter to JUnit, but it does matter to us.
 A best practice is to name the test after the case it tests.

 * The test method instantiates the class under test and invokes the method under test.
 The test method passes the previously defined input in the test case definition to the method/class.
-The test method then stores the result of the method call (e.g., in a variable).
+The test method then stores the result of the method call (e.g. in a variable).

 * The test method asserts that the actual output matches the expected output.
 The expected output was defined during the test case definition phase.
 To check the outcome with the expected value, we use assertions.
 An assertion checks whether a certain expectation is met; if not, it throws an `AssertionError` and thereby causes the test to fail.
 A couple of useful assertions are: